velocitatem/Symphony/README.md

 ---

-**ai_rational_agents** is designed to be a springboard for further exploration into rational agents, search algorithms, and AI problem-solving techniques.
+**symphony** is designed to be a springboard for further exploration into rational agents, search algorithms, and AI problem-solving techniques.
 With its clean architecture and example-driven approach, you can quickly adapt and extend it for your own research or educational projects.